ucan-wg/promise/README.md

 # 1. Introduction

 > Machines grow faster and memories grow larger.
 But the speed of light is constant and New York is not getting any closer to Tokyo.
 As hardware continues to improve, the latency barrier between distant machines will increasingly dominate the performance of distributed computation.
-When distributed computational steps require unnessesary round trips, compositions of these steps can cause unnessecary cascading sequences of round trips.
+When distributed computational steps require unnessesary round trips, compositions of these steps can cause unnessesary cascading sequences of round trips.
 >
 > —[Mark Miller], [Robust Composition]